balajidinesh/gepa-modified/README.md

 # GEPA (Code Artifact)

+> If you are looking to use GEPA in your own projects, please visit the main repository at [https://github.com/gepa-ai/gepa](https://github.com/gepa-ai/gepa).
+This codebase is intended as a research artifact solely for experiment reproduction.

 This repository contains the code and data artifact for the paper titled 'GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning' ([https://arxiv.org/abs/2507.19457](https://arxiv.org/abs/2507.19457)).

 **Note:**
-This codebase is intended as a research artifact solely for experiment reproduction.
-To use GEPA in your own projects, please visit the main repository at [https://github.com/gepa-ai/gepa](https://github.com/gepa-ai/gepa).

 ---